kpilszak/to-do-list/README.md

 * [Setup](#setup)

 ## General info
-This project is a browser todo list.
+This project is a browser to do list.
 The main purpose of this is to write down tasks, that have to be done.
 To add task, simply type it in a first line.
 Cross out tasks, that you have done by clicking on them, click again to undo this.